 We Care Williamson County was founded out of deep care for our local Williamson County Community of families.
 What began as a charity event in 2013 in support of Mary’s Trail, a non- profit founded in memoriam of Mary O’Connell, the crawfish boil was created to financially assist women battling breast cancer.
 The event has since morphed into a successful annual fundraiser helping families or individuals fighting cancer or other health crises.
 The crawfish boil tradition draws many of the same volunteers and supporters year after year and has raised over $100,000 for families in need.

 After years of facilitating other organizations, many of the original volunteers have banded together to create We Care Williamson County, a 501c3 non-profit whose sole purpose is to assist those in need in our community.
 These volunteers have worked tirelessly together for years to assist fellow non-profits and families needing assistance and would like to thank you for your continued support.

-Please join us for the 2nd Annual Shrimp Festivus on Saturday, October 1, from 12-5 rain or shine, benefiting High Hopes, VFW 4893, and Snooty Giggles Animal Rescue.
+Please join us for the 10th Annual Crawfish Boil on Saturday, April 22, from 12-5 rain or shine, benefiting The Refuge & Jackie Kelley.